kg583/TIGHT/README.md

 * `VS`: Lists the vertices adjacent to the vertex `Ans` sorted by connecting edge weight
 	* Returns the adjacent vertices if any exist

+# Contact
 Have any questions?
 Found a bug?
-Contact kg583 on TI-Basic Developer or Cemetech.
+Raise an issue on this repository or contact kg583 on TI-Basic Developer or Cemetech.

 Copyright © Kevin Gomez 2020.
 All rights reserved.